These brownie macaroons are a great dessert and taste fantastic with shredded coconut.

 Just before I left the store that day, I spied a bag of what looked like some sort of shredded coconut after all.
-I couldn’t read any of the print (well, I could but didn’t understand any) but thought it maybe was already toasted coconut.
+I couldn't read any of the print (well, I could, but I didn't understand anything), and I thought maybe it was already toasted coconut.

 At home I tried a little of the bagged shredded coconut.

 What gave the coconut its brownish/reddish color is the chilli it is mixed with!